Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Results

 In order to provide a more objective gradient fitting procedure, we will employ in this work the same methodology as in \citet{cardoso25}, where a detailed analysis of the O/H radial abundance gradients derived from the H {\sc ii} region is performed in 154 isolated spiral galaxies observed by the CALIFA survey.
 The problem of gradient fitting is addressed using a robust unsupervised automatic fitting procedure that employs a bootstrap process on the data to escape local minima.
 To perform the fit of the abundance radial gradient, we use the Python package \texttt{piecewise regression} \citep{pilgrim21}.
 This method simultaneously fits breakpoints positions and linear models for the different fit segments and gives confidence intervals for all the model estimates.
 The chosen models are a simple linear fit and piecewise linear functions presenting one or two breaks in the radial distributions.

+In the radial abundance gradient analysis we have included only disk PNe, disregarding bulge and halo PNe.
 Fig. \ref{fig:grads_breaks} shows the results of the fitted models and Table \ref{tab:grads_breaks} summarizes the parameters.
 In this table the columns refer to the model (linear, one-break and two-break) and the lines the fitted parameters.
 In the case of the linear model, $a_1$ and $b_1$ represent the slope and the intercept.
-For the one-break and two-break models they represent the parameters of the first segment. $a_2$ is the slope of the second segment for the one-break and two-break models and $a_3$ is the slope of the third segment for the two-break model.
+For the one-break and two-break models they represent the parameters of the first segment, $a_2$ is the slope of the second segment for the one-break and two-break models and $a_3$ is the slope of the third segment for the two-break model.

 To decide between the models, the Akaike information criterion \citep[AIC,][]{akaike.test} is adopted.
 We refer to \citet{cardoso25} and references therein for more information.
 The second to last row of Table \ref{tab:grads_breaks} presents the AIC values for each of the fitted models.
 The most probable model is the one with one break in the radial distribution, presenting the lowest AIC value.
-In this case, there is a break in the radial distribution at $7.84 \pm 1.40$\,kpc, close to the solar radius.
+In this case, there is a break in the radial distribution at $7.25 \pm 1.00$\,kpc, close to the solar radius.
 Both models with one and two breaks indicate a flatter gradient inside the solar radius, while outside the solar radius the gradient is steeper.
-For the one-break model the slopes are $0.009 \pm 0.025$ and $-0.035 \pm 0.01$\,dex/kpc, for the first and second segments, respectively.
-The two-break model has slopes $0.012\pm0.017$, $-0.078\pm0.112$ and $-0.024\pm0.017$~dex/kpc, for the first, second and third segments, respectively.
-In this case, the second segment is the steepest, however with a very short radial range of about $1.5$~kpc.
+For the one-break model the slopes are $0.026 \pm 0.028$ and $-0.034 \pm 0.009$\,dex/kpc, for the first and second segments, respectively.
+The two-break model has slopes $0.010\pm0.015$, $-0.115\pm0.135$ and $-0.019\pm0.018$~dex/kpc, for the first, second and third segments, respectively.
+In this case, the second segment is the steepest, however with a very short radial range of about $1$~kpc.
 Therefore, in this case there is a step in the radial O/H abundance distribution near the Sun position.